CS-DS-125/125book/py4e_rst/15-database.rst

    INSERT INTO Pals (from_friend,to_friend) VALUES ('drchuck', 'lhawthorn')

-As we are processing the 20 friends from the ``drchuck`` Twitter feed, we will insert 20 records with “drchuck” as the first parameter so we will end up duplicating the string many times in the database.
+As we are processing the 20 friends from the ``drchuck`` Twitter feed, we will insert 20 records with "drchuck" as the first parameter so we will end up duplicating the string many times in the database.

 This duplication of string data violates one of the best practices for